DnDTome/DnDTome-hub/README.md

 The project runs on docker from laradock.
 Laradock are added as a submodule, so before starting

-Run `git submodule init && git submodule update` - this will pull down the laradock repo instead of folder being an empty reference
+Run `git submodule update --init` - this will pull down the laradock repo instead of folder being an empty reference

 First time you run the project do the following